onlycs/blog/content/The Making Of/Fluid Simulations.md

 After programming all of that, we get a slow, but usable simulation.
 It's a bit chaotic, and I'll get to why in a bit, but we first have to do some optimization.
 ## Optimization — Spatial Lookup
-Take a look at this math: $\sum_j$.
-This means to loop over every particle $j$.
-However, the smoothing function $W$ returns zero after a given radius, i.e. the smoothing radius.
+Our current code is written to loop over every particle $j$.
+However, the smoothing function $W$ returns zero after a given smoothing radius.
 There's a thing you can do with computers doing simulations, where you break the scene up into blocks of particles which couldn't possibly interact.
 When calculating some property $A_i$ of some particle $i$ (e.g. density or pressure force), we only need to loop over the particles in the block of $i$ and the blocks surrounding $i$.
 To make this more clear:
 ![](https://i.imgur.com/6CZUrZd.png)